katya-spasova/music_player/README.md

 ## What is music_player?

-music_player is a music player and a RESTful web service that provides control for the playback.
+music_player is a music player and a RESTful web service that provides control for music playback.

 ## How do I run music_player?